 - Left for Dead: "Left Me For Dead"

-- Not Good With Rejection: The narrator of the song "Furious Angels".
+- Not Good with Rejection: The narrator of the song "Furious Angels" calls upon supernatural beings to take revenge on the one who spurned him.

 - Recycled Trailer Music: And how!
 Who needs to release singles or play live to promote an album, when producers and editors love the music so much they plaster it over everything?